duncansanderson/notes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A demo can be view on [duncansanderson.co.uk/notes](duncansanderson.co.uk/notes).

 ## Available Scripts